A nonparametric test of spherical symmetry applicable to high dimensional data

 In this article, we have proposed a new measure of spherical asymmetry and a consistent estimator of this measure based on data augmentation.
 We have also constructed a test of spherical symmetry based on this proposed estimator and studied its large sample behaviour when the dimension may or may not grow with the sample size.
 Extensive simulation studies have been carried out to amply demonstrate the superiority of our test over some state-of-the-art methods.
-In this article, we have constructed our test assuming the centre of symmetry under $H_0$ to be known (which is taken as ${\bf 0}$ throughout this article).
-If it is not known, we can find a suitable estimator ${{\hat \thetavec}_0}$ for the centre and apply our test on the observations ${\bf X}_1-\hat\thetavec_0,\ldots, {\bf X}_n-\hat\thetavec_0$.
-We can use any depth-based median like spacial median \citep[see, e.g.,][]{chaudhuri1996,koltchinskii1997} or half-space median \citep[see, e.g.,][]{tukey1975} for this purpose.
-One can also use other robust estimates like those based on minimum covariance determinant (MCD) \citep[see, e.g.,][]{rousseeuw1999} or minimum volume ellipsoid (MVE) \citep[see, e.g.][]{rousseeuw1985}.
-Similarly, our test can be generalized for testing the ellipticity of an underlying distribution.
-In that case, we can find a suitable estimator ${\hat \sigmat}_0$ of the scatter matrix, and use our test on the transformed observations ${\hat \sigmat}_0^{-1/2}({\bf X}_1-\hat\thetavec_0),\ldots, {\hat \sigmat}_0^{-1/2}({\bf X}_n-\hat\thetavec_0)$.
-Again, MCD or MVE estimates can be used.
-One can use Tyler's shape matrix \cite{tyler1987} as well.
-As long as these estimators of location and scatter are consistent, the large sample consistency of the test will be retained in arbitrary but fixed dimensions.
-However, at this moment it is not clear whether the resulting test will remain consistent when the dimension and the sample size increase simultaneously.
-We leave this for future research.
+First, we have constructed our test assuming the center of symmetry under $H_0$ to be known (which is taken as ${\bf 0}$ throughout this article).
+If it is not known, and one estimates the center from the data, the resulting tests may not have the desired level property.
+We have demonstrated this and also proposed a simple solution based on the pairwise differences between the observations to overcome this problem.
+However, the resulting tests are based on data splitting, and this may lead to loss of power in some cases.
+Further research is needed to take care of this issue.